ochairo/dotfiles/README.md

-# WIP: dotfiles CLI
+# dotfiles

-Dotfiles-CLI for clean install.
+A Simple CLI for dotfiles clean install.
-  - Basic commanline tools
-  - Themes
-  - Templates, etc..

 ## Getting Started